Guidelines: Committee and secretariat

 - The principal elements of our committee structure are:

 - the governing body of the University, the University Council;

 - six committees of Council;

-- the Academic Board and its two specialist committees on education;
+- the Academic Board and its specialist committees;

-- two senior executive committees advisory to the Vice-Chancellor;
+- senior executive committees advisory to the Vice-Chancellor;

 - other University policy and management committees;

 - an executive committee, an advisory body and other committees (e.g. education, research) in each ANU College; and